-From 1 July 2001, you work out deductions for the decline in value of depreciating assets used in mining and quarrying and in minerals transport using the general rules; see Working out decline in value on page 5.
+Work out deductions for the decline in value of depreciating assets used in mining and quarrying, and in minerals transport using the general rules; see Working out decline in value.
 The general rules either do not apply or are modified for the depreciating assets or capital expenditure discussed below.